Harvey is privately held, incorporated in the United States and headquartered in San Francisco. The company has no public stock listing.

 CEO: Winston Weinberg

-Weinberg co-founded Harvey in 2022 after leaving Cravath, Swaine and Moore, where he worked as a corporate lawyer.
+Weinberg co-founded Harvey in 2022 after leaving O'Melveny & Myers, where he worked as a securities and antitrust litigator.
 His background gives him direct insight into the workflows, pain points, and professional standards of the legal industry Harvey serves.
 This domain expertise is cited by investors as a core reason for the company's early success: the product was built by someone who understood legal work from the inside.

 As CEO and co-founder, Weinberg controls day-to-day operations and company strategy.
 His combined role as founder, operator, and domain expert gives him significant influence over product direction.